 How to Prepare for a Puppy: What to Expect When Getting Your First Dog

-If your spouse and yourself decide (and not spur of the moment) to get a dog, then it is best to buy toys, a bed, puppy training pads, and food ahead of time.
+If your spouse and yourself decide (and not a spur of the moment decision) to get a dog, then it is best to buy toys, a bed, puppy training pads, and food ahead of time.
 You will feel and be more prepared and have everything your new puppy will need when he or she arrives.

-Your little fur baby will cry for a little awhile.
+Your little fur baby will cry for a little while.
 Do not be alarmed and think something is wrong.
-This tiny baby was taken away from the environment he or she was born in, and spent the first 2 months of their life at.
+This tiny baby was taken away from the environment he or she was born in and spent the first 2 months of their life.
 It’s scary being in a new home to them.
 Be patient, and give lots of cuddles and soothing words of reassurance.

-This is the most frustrating and annoying part of getting a puppy.
+The most frustrating and annoying part of getting a puppy is house training.
 There will be quite a few accidents for the first few months.
 In the meantime, try puppy pads, especially if you have to leave the house for long periods of time.
-It will take awhile for your puppy to figure out that he or she needs to go outside to do their business.
+It will take a while for your puppy to figure out that he or she needs to go outside to do their business.
 Once they do, they will have a routine down.
 Prepare to get up every few hours in the night, and try to stay home more often during the day to let them out.
 The older they get, the longer they can wait to go outside.
 Give it time, stay consistent and be patient.

 Getting a full nights sleep is out the window.
 It’s like having a baby, and then eventually a toddler, for the rest of your life.
 You will need to wake up every 2-3 hours to let them out in the beginning.
 Once they’re older and their little bladders expand, they usually need to go outside at least once in the night.

-Discuss with your partner the rules and boundary’s when raising your puppy.
-You don’t want one parent to be the disciplinarian, and the other the one your puppy runs to for comfort.
-You both need to know when its appropriate to be stern and when to let things go.
+Discuss with your partner or other family members the rules, and what the boundary is when raising a puppy.
+You don’t want one individual to be the disciplinarian, and the other to be the one the puppy runs to for comfort.
+A boundary needs to be established right from the beginning when it is appropriate to be stern, and when to let things go.
 Being on the same page is an important factor when it comes to your puppy’s training.
-When they see that both mom and dad are telling them what they can and cannot do, they will learn quicker.
+When he or she sees that both mom and dad are telling them what they can and cannot do, they will learn quickly.

 Getting a dog is the best thing you can do for yourself and your family.
 They bring so much joy, you won’t even remember what life was like without them.
 Dogs are like children, they are now family, so take care of this precious life as if they are your actual child.
 They are not to be given away when times get tough or you cannot handle them anymore.
 Be 100% sure that you are prepared and ready for the full responsibility of getting a dog.
 Good luck, and enjoy your little baby while you can.